 A relator's worse nightmare is the scent of a dog which is typically caused by bacteria and yeast that inhabits a dog's fur.
 Simply put, these bacteria are quite smelly, unsanitary and it attaches itself to your hands each time you pet your furry friend; and it even easily attaches to carpet fibers and other materials.
 So, be sure to wash your hands after playing with your dog.

 When it comes to removing this particular odor, you're going to need to kill the bacteria.
 However, this is quite hard.
 This is another reason why your home still smells like a dog long after he is gone.
 So, in the meantime, be sure to keep up with the rigorous cleaning routine because your dog will be rolling around all day and night as he continues to smell up your entire home.

 When you're trying to remove stubborn pet odors you'll need to ensure the following are done:

 *Ensure products work on urea, uric acid and that they actually kill the bacteria left behind.

 *Be sure to purchase products that can get deeper than just the surface in order to properly remove urea, uric acid and kill bacteria.

-The above mentioned can be easily accomplished if you get your hands on the right products.
-It should also be noted that if pets have repeated accidents, you're going to need to hire a professional to deal with removing bacteria, uric acid and urea from your subflooring, carpets, carpet pads and upholstery.
-Additionally, this requires the use of cleaners which contain enzymes and antimicrobial agents to readily kill bacteria.
+The above-mentioned can be easily accomplished if you get your hands on the right products.
+It should also be noted that if pets have repeated accidents, you're going to need to hire a professional to deal with removing bacteria, uric acid, and urea from your subflooring, carpets, carpet pads, and upholstery.
+Additionally, this requires the use of cleaners that contain enzymes and antimicrobial agents to readily kill bacteria.